by Barry Drogin

 Never been married (a.k.a.
 Marital Status: Single) - If she's over 45 and never been married, statistically, she's a member of a group that comprises just 10% of the population.
 So either she's lying, or her profile better say something about a long-term relationship she's been in.
 Many, many people are cohabiting without marriage, so to not mention it at all will scare men off - why has this woman been a confirmed bachelorette for so long?
 Has she never had a live-in boyfriend?
 Why not?

-NEW - Computer illiterate - Is there anything more pathetic than a woman who has decided to try out Internet Dating (rather than the numerous other ways to meet someone) yet professes various stages of cluelessness about her computer, the Internet, and how to use the website she is on?
-Don't join a site with instant messaging and leave your PC set up so that you cannot receive or send instant messages.
-Check out how to customize the settings of your account and use the features of the dating website.
-Upgrade your computer, your operating system, install Java and Flash and Adobe, get a sound card, learn how to use Google and don't be offended by people who use it.
+NEW - Computer illiterate - Is there anything more pathetic than a woman who has decided to try out Internet Dating yet professes various stages of cluelessness about her device, the Internet, and how to use the website or app she is on?
+Don't join a site with instant messaging and leave your PC or smartphone set up so that you cannot receive or send instant messages.
+Check out how to customize the settings of your account and use the features of the dating website or app.
+If you're using a computer, upgrade it, get a sound card, learn how to use Google (and, post-pandemic, Zoom) and don't be offended by people who use it.
 I'm not saying be a nerd, but get educated, upgraded, and know your tools.
 It's the ultimate turn-off for an Internet Dater for you to plead ignorance and think that's funny, acceptable, or cute.
 It's not.

 WARNING - Spam - Especially on Craigslist, but also on other for-pay dating sites, there are people trolling for data to provide to Internet companies.
 The simplest and most obvious piece of data is your e-mail address so that you can be solicited for other Internet services.
 The clue to spotting spammers is the generic message.
 Some dating sites use generic messages as a tool and are set up in a way to make life difficult for spammers.
 On the matter of generic messages, be very careful about using them in your Internet dating correspondence.
 There's a difference between not wanting to give up any personal information and giving the impression that you have not viewed someone's profile or read their message to you.